 Further reading:

-- Whitney Balliett’s 1961 “Talk of the Town” piece about Rollins’ sabbatical:
+- Whitney Balliett’s 1961 “Talk of the Town” piece about Rollins’s sabbatical:

-- Sonny Rollins’ 2015 piece in The New York Times Magazine:
+- Sonny Rollins’s 2015 piece in The New York Times Magazine:

 Background: